Tim Cole (AKA

 Cookies

-I track the usage of my website and some basic information about your computer using privacy-focused Plausible.io.
+On my website I do not use Google Analytics, but instead use privacy-focused Plausible.io.
 This does not use Cookies and does not collect any personal data or personally identifiable information (PII).
 All information collected is anonymous – so I don’t know who you are; just that somebody visited my site.

 Note: Web pages that use embedded YouTube videos seem to attract google.com and double-click.net cookies.